freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 When an account receives money it can automatically distribute it to others.
 This is entirely transparent so all the nodes(miners) can see what logic is being executed.

+Deployed contracts can be viewed on platforms such as [Etherscan ](www.etherscan.io)

 ## Blockchain Technologies